Blow up Analysis for Anomalous Granular Gases: Introduction

 \section{Introduction}

 We are interested in this paper in a particular model of granular gases.
 A granular gas is a set of particles which interact by energy dissipating contact interactions.
 This is a quite different model than perfect molecular gas where energy is conserved, because the particles are ``microscopic'' regarding the scale of the system, but ``macroscopic'' in the sense that there are not molecules at all, but rather grains of a given size.
-For example, a suspension of pollen in a fluid or a planetary ring can be seen as a granular gas when external forces are neglected, each one in a different scale.
+For example, a suspension of pollen in a fluid or a planetary ring~\cite{Kawai:1990,Araki:1986} can be seen as a granular gas when intermolecular forces are neglected, each one in a different scale.

-Our goal in this article is to investigate the global behaviour of the kinetic energy of a space-homogeneous gas of inelastic hard spheres interacting \emph{via} binary collisions (that is a granular gas), and existence and uniqueness of blow up profiles associated.
+Our goal is to investigate the global behaviour of the kinetic energy of a space-homogeneous gas of inelastic hard spheres interacting \emph{via} binary collisions (that is a granular gas), and existence and uniqueness of blow up profiles associated.
 The study of this kind of system started with the physics paper \cite{haff:1983} of P.K.
 Haff, and has since generated a large increase of interest, both in Physics (a complete introduction of the subject can be found in the textbook \cite{brilliantov:2004} by N. Brilliantov and T. P\"oschel) and Mathematics (\emph{cf.} the review article \cite{Villani:2006} by C. Villani).
-It involves some complicated phenomena, such as kinetic \emph{collapse} (\emph{cf.} K. Shida \cite{Shida:1989}) where the gas freezes completely, \emph{clustering} at hydrodynamic level for inhomogeneous gases, or even spontaneous loss of homogeneity.
+It involves some complicated phenomena, such as kinetic \emph{collapse} (\emph{cf.} K. Shida \cite{Shida:1989}) where the gas freezes completely, \emph{clustering} at hydrodynamic level for inhomogeneous gases, or even spontaneous loss of homogeneity (as proved by I. Goldhirsch and G. Zanetti in~\cite{Goldhirsch:1993}).
 This article will especially deal with the case of a gas whose particle's collision rate increases with dissipation of energy.
 Such a gas is sometimes called \emph{anomalous} (see article \cite{Mischler:20061} of S. Mischler and C. Mouhot), because of the unusual behaviour of this collision rate.
+Another model of anomalous gas has been introduced by G. Toscani in~\cite{Toscani:2000} by assuming that the collisions are close to be elastic for large relative velocities of the grains.
+It has been studied precisely by H. Li and G. Toscani in~\cite{Li:2004}, showing the finite time extinction of the support.

 A granular gas can be described in a purely Newtonian way, but the number of macroscopic particles involved (ranging from $10^6$ to $10^{10}$) leads to adopt a statistical physics' point of view.
 Therefore, we shall study the so-called space-homogeneous \emph{inelastic Boltzmann} equation (also known as \emph{granular gases} equation), given by